YashDagade/cdbackend/API_ROUTES.md

     "description": "Daytime: A white sedan appears to have rear-ended a blue SUV on the highway shoulder.", "frame": "/9j/4AAQSkZJRgABAQE... (base64 encoded image of the accident)" }

+  // Classification update message (sent periodically) {
+    "type": "classification_update",
+    "stream_id": "mn_c550",
+    "timestamp": "2024-04-20T12:53:11.000000+00:00", // ISO 8601 format
+    "result": "safe", // or "accident"
+    "location": "MN Hwy 55 at Hwy 100"
+  }
   ```
 - **Use Case**: Receiving accident notifications only, without the overhead of constant video frames.
 Perfect for alerting systems, dashboard displays, or mobile notifications.
+- **Use Case**: Monitoring the classification status of a stream and receiving detailed alerts with image and description when an accident is detected.
+Suitable for dashboards, logging, and triggering automated actions.

 ### Legacy Combined Stream Endpoint (For Backward Compatibility)